Featured on Stevie Wonder EP (UK only)

 As with pretty much every “UK exclusive” side released by Tamla Motown, US listeners weren’t actually missing out – The Square had long been readily available on Stevie’s début album, The Jazz Soul of Little Stevie, recorded way back in the mists of time (or 1962, which in Motown terms is the same thing) when he was eleven.

-As was so often the case, the UK Tamla Motown label opted to pull an obscure album track for release in Britain; sometimes they did this to highlight a great LP cut that might otherwise have been overlooked, sometimes they did it because the US choice wouldn’t have worked in the British market, and sometimes they did it on an apparently random whim.
+As would so often be the case in the future, the UK Tamla Motown label opted to pull an obscure album track for release on 45 in Britain; sometimes they did this to highlight a great LP cut that might otherwise have been overlooked, sometimes they did it because the US choice wouldn’t have worked in the British market, and sometimes they did it on an apparently random whim.
 (The Square, if you were wondering, seems to have been at least a little bit of that last one.)

 Whatever the reason, the end result is that British Motown fans, who only got something like a quarter of US Motown singles to choose from, were readily compensated not only by the much higher quality threshold this prompted, but also by getting a large number of tracks which had never appeared on US 45s.
 Sometimes, if the British Tamla Motown office had picked a winner, the US parent label would follow their lead and put it out themselves back in America – and sometimes they wouldn’t, resulting in weird discographical curios like this one.